Sarah Geronimo: 2002–2003: Star for a Night and rise to prominence

-2006–2010

-Becoming and Taking Flight
+2006–2010: Breakthrough

 In July 2006, Geronimo released her third studio album, Becoming, which was produced by Carlo Nasi and Christian De Walden; it included the single "Carry My Love" and "I Still Believe In Loving You", the latter of which was written by Jimmy Borja, Lori Barth, and Ralf Stemmann.
 De Walden noted Geronimo's distinctive vocal ability, and recalled that she studied the demos during the album's production.
 Nestor Torre Jr. of the Philippine Daily Inquirer described it as "her transition from teen icon to young adult".
 Recorded in the Philippines, Italy, and the US, the album was first released in the Philippines, followed by Japan and Southeast Asia.
-That same year, she starred in the primetime soap opera Bituing Walang Ningning, a remake of the 1985 film of the same name.
-Torre noted Geronimo's versatility but dismissed her performance, adding that she needed improvements for her acting.
 At the third Manny Pacquiao vs. Erik Morales boxing match on November 18, 2006, Geronimo sang the Philippine National Anthem.

 In 2007, Geronimo headlined In Motion, which was first staged at the Araneta Coliseum on July 14, followed by a US leg in August.
 Her studio album Taking Flight was released that same month; it contained the tracks "I'll Be Alright", "I'll Be Here" and "Ikaw".
 It received favorable reviews, with praise towards Geronimo's reinvention of her artistry.
 "Ikaw" was named the Song of the Year at the 2008 Myx Music Awards.

-Geronimo next starred in the television series Pangarap na Bituin, which is loosely based on the 1986 film Sana'y Wala Nang Wakas.
-She co-starred alongside Maja Salvador and Rica Peralejo as three sisters who were orphaned and separated after their parents died in the Mayon Volcano eruption.
-Initially resentful after her separation, Geronimo's character was raised by a musician, who inspired her to pursue a music career.
-The series received one of the highest Nielsen ratings for a Philippine television series pilot episode with a reported 35.9 percent viewership.
-It was also submitted for consideration for Best Telenovela at the 36th International Emmy Awards.
-Torre wrote that Geronimo "shouldn't be made to play truly challenging roles before she's ready to do full justice to them."